-A value rule is the way in which numbers are calculated in the Fathom forecast main grid.
-They comprise the rules, formulas or methods for ensuring that numbers are presented on the forecast accurately, and give you ultimate control over the end result.
+A value rule determines how Profit & Loss values are calculated in the Fathom forecast main grid.
+They comprise the rules, formulas, or methods for ensuring that numbers are presented on the forecast accurately.

-A custom value entered into the forecast grid.
-This value can come from Excel formulas, other calculation methods, or can simply be a ballpark figure.
+A custom value is entered into the forecast grid.
+This value can come from calculation methods or simply be a ballpark figure.
 These are typed into individual value cells.

 Link to previous period